Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Method

 We approximate the true utility of weights by a second-order Taylor approximation.
 To write the utility $u_{l,i,j}$ of the connection $ij$ at layer $l$, we expand the true utility around the current weight of the connection $ij$ at layer $l$ and evaluate it at the value of that weight being zero.
 The quadratic approximation of $U_{l,i,j}(Z)$ can be written as

-We refer to the utility measure containing the first term as the \textit{first-order approximated weight utility}, and we refer to the utility measure containing both terms as the \textit{second-order approximated weight utility}.
+We refer to the utility measure containing the first term as the \textit{first-order approximated weight utility}, and the utility measure containing both terms as the \textit{second-order approximated weight utility}.
 The computation required for the second-order term has quadratic complexity.
-Therefore, we further approximate it using HesScale (Elsayed \& Mahmood 2022), making the computation of both of these approximations have linear complexity (see \cref{thm:so-approximated-utility}).
+Therefore, we further approximate it using HesScale (Elsayed \& Mahmood 2022; see Appendix \ref{appendix:hesscale}), making the computation of both of these approximations have linear complexity.
+Moreover, we present a way for propagating our approximated utilities by the \textit{utility propagation theorem} in Appendix \ref{appendix:utility-propagation}.

-\begin{theorem} \textbf{Approximated Weight Utility}.
-If the second-order off-diagonal terms in all layers of a neural network except for the last one are zero and all higher-order derivatives are zero, the true weight utility can be written as: